15 Best Mint.com Alternatives for 2023 | Paid & Free Replacements

 Goodbudget is a digital version of the envelope system.
 It helps users create envelopes for monthly and future spending categories like Christmas shopping or family vacations.

 The app’s free version provides access to 10 regular envelopes and 10 additional envelopes.
-With the free version, you can only access one account and two devices.
+With the free version, you can only access 1 account and 2 devices.
 The “Plus Plan” solves these nuances for just $8 per month or $70 per year.

 This app is the tactile budget system some individuals need, especially if they love the idea of using an envelope system.
 Unfortunately, the apps biggest drawback is that it doesn’t offer bank synchronization.
 You can still upload bank statements manually, though.